vegaprotocol/specs/specs/0005-collateral.md

 1. The trading core (e.g. if a trader has deposited collateral into the Vega Smart Contract).
 2. The settlement engine (e.g. during settlement)

 Accounts may be created and deleted by transfer requests.
-Deleted account transfer requests must specify which account should receive any outstanding funds in the account that's being deleted.
+Deleted account transfer requests must specify which account should receive any outstanding funds in the account that's being deleted (see [accounts](./0013-accounts))

 # Pseudo-code / Examples